uncbiag/easyreg/doc/source/notes/walk_through_demos.rst

 Demos on training BrainStorm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This demo need some additional steps to generate new data.
+This demo need set input data and some additional steps to generate new data.
 We didn't put data generation code here, but sample codes can be found in data_pre/reg_process_example/gen_from_brainstorm.py

-1. Train the transformation network of Brainstorm [`link <https://arxiv.org/abs/1902.09383>`_]
+1. The transformation network of Brainstorm [`link <https://arxiv.org/abs/1902.09383>`_]

 .. code:: shell

     python demo_for_easyreg_train.py  -dtn=DATA_TASK_NAME -tn=training_brainstorm_tf -ts=./demo_settings/mermaid/training_brainstorm_transform -g=0 -o=OUTPUT_PATH

-2. Train the appearance network of Brainstorm
+2. The appearance network of Brainstorm

 .. code:: shell